BlokkoS, 5 mg/ml 4 ml 5 pcs

 Symptoms

-Toxic reactions mainly occur in the central nervous and cardiovascular systems.
-These are due to the high blood concentration of the local anesthetic, which may be due to accidental intravascular administration, overdose, or exceptionally rapid absorption from highly vascularized tissues (see section “Special Precautions”).
+Toxic reactions manifest themselves mainly in the central nervous and cardiovascular systems.
+They occur due to high concentrations of local anesthetic in the blood, which may be due to accidental intravascular administration, overdose, or extremely rapid absorption from highly vascularized tissues (see section “Special Instructions”).

-Inadvertent intravascular administration of a local anesthetic may result in immediate systemic toxic reactions (within seconds to minutes).
-Signs of systemic toxicity in overdose appear later (15-60 minutes after administration) because the concentration of the local anesthetic in the blood increases slowly.
+Inadvertent intravascular administration of local anesthetic may result in immediate systemic toxic reactions (within seconds to minutes).
+Signs of systemic toxicity in case of overdose appear later (15–60 minutes after administration), since the concentration of local anesthetic in the blood increases slowly.

-The CNS intoxication is manifested gradually, with the severity of symptoms increasing gradually.
-The initial signs are usually dizziness, paresthesias around the mouth, tongue numbness, hyperacusis, tinnitus and visual disturbances.
+Intoxication of the central nervous system manifests itself gradually, the severity of symptoms increases gradually.
+Initial signs are usually: dizziness, paresthesia around the mouth, numbness of the tongue, hyperacusis, tinnitus and visual disturbances.
 More serious manifestations are dysarthria and myofasciculations, which may precede the onset of generalized seizures.
 These phenomena should not be mistaken for a neurotic disorder.
-They may be followed by loss of consciousness and the development of a grand mal seizure lasting from several seconds to several minutes.
-Hypoxia and hypercapnia increase rapidly during convulsions due to increased muscle activity and insufficient ventilation.
-In severe cases respiratory arrest may occur.
-Concomitant acidosis exacerbates the toxic effects of local anesthetics.
+They may be followed by loss of consciousness and the development of a large convulsive seizure lasting from several seconds to several minutes.
+Due to increased muscle activity and insufficient ventilation during convulsions, hypoxia and hypercapnia quickly increase.
+In severe cases, respiratory arrest may occur.
+Concomitant acidosis aggravates the toxic effect of local anesthetics.

-The resolution of symptoms is due to the metabolism of the local anesthetic and redistribution from the CNS.
-The described phenomena are quickly resolved if the overdose was not excessive.
+Resolution of symptoms occurs due to the metabolism of the local anesthetic and its redistribution from the central nervous system.
+The described phenomena quickly stop if the overdose was not excessive.

-The lesion of the cardiovascular system is usually indicative of a more severe intoxication.
-It is usually preceded by signs of CNS damage, which may be obliterated if the patient is under anesthesia or deep sedation due to medications such as: benzodiazepines or barbiturates.
-Due to the high concentration of local anesthetics in the blood, decreased blood pressure, bradycardia, arrhythmias and cardiac arrest may occur.
-Toxic cardiovascular manifestations are often due to myocardial depression and conduction disturbances resulting in decreased cardiac output, decreased blood pressure, AV blockade, bradycardia, ventricular arrhythmias including ventricular tachycardia and ventricular fibrillation, and cardiac arrest.
-These phenomena are often preceded by severe signs of CNS damage, including seizures, but rarely does cardiac arrest occur without concomitant CNS symptoms.
-After a very rapid intravenous injection, the concentration of bupivacaine in the blood may be quite high.
-In this case, it quickly reaches the coronary arteries, and the symptoms of circulatory failure occur before the signs of CNS damage.
-This mechanism causes myocardial depression and may be the first manifestation of intoxication.
+Damage to the cardiovascular system, as a rule, indicates more severe intoxication.
+It is usually preceded by signs of central nervous system damage, which can be erased if the patient is under anesthesia or deep sedation caused by drugs such as benzodiazepines or barbiturates.
+Due to the high concentration of local anesthetics in the blood, a decrease in blood pressure, bradycardia, arrhythmias and cardiac arrest may occur.
+Toxic manifestations from the cardiovascular system are often caused by myocardial depression and conduction disturbances, causing decreased cardiac output, decreased blood pressure, AV block, bradycardia, ventricular arrhythmia, including ventricular tachycardia and ventricular fibrillation, and cardiac arrest.
+These events are often preceded by severe signs of central nervous system damage, including seizures, but in rare cases, cardiac arrest occurs without associated central nervous system symptoms.
+After a very rapid intravenous injection, the concentration of bupivacaine in the blood can be quite high.
+In this case, it quickly reaches the coronary arteries, and symptoms of circulatory disorders occur before signs of central nervous system damage.
+This mechanism causes myocardial depression and may serve as the first manifestation of intoxication.

-In children under general anesthesia, early signs of intoxication are difficult to detect and require close monitoring.
+When performing a blockade under general anesthesia in children, early signs of intoxication are difficult to detect, and therefore careful monitoring is required.

 Treatment

-In case of symptoms of acute systemic intoxication, the drug administration should be stopped immediately.
-Adequate ventilation, oxygenation and circulatory support should be provided.
+If symptoms of acute systemic intoxication occur, administration of the drug should be stopped immediately.
+Proper ventilation, oxygenation and circulation must be maintained.

-In all cases, it is necessary to establish oxygen supply, if necessary, intubation and controlled ventilation (in some cases with hyperventilation).
-In convulsions diazepam is administered, in bradycardia – atropine.
-In circulatory insufficiency – intravenous dobutamine, norepinephrine may be given (starting at 0.05 µg/kg/min, if necessary, increasing the dose by 0.05 µg/kg/min every 10 min), in more severe cases the dose is titrated by hemodynamic monitoring results.
-Ephedrine may be administered.
-If the cardiovascular system is severely affected, resuscitation measures may continue for several hours.
-Any acidosis should be managed.
+In all cases, it is necessary to establish an oxygen supply; if necessary, intubation and controlled ventilation (in some cases with hyperventilation) are carried out.
+For convulsions, diazepam is administered, and for bradycardia, atropine is administered.
+In case of circulatory failure – dobutamine intravenously, norepinephrine can be administered (starting from 0.05 mcg/kg/min, if necessary, increasing the dose by 0.05 mcg/kg/min every 10 minutes); in more severe cases, the dose is titrated based on the results of hemodynamic monitoring.
+It is possible to administer ephedrine.
+In case of severe damage to the cardiovascular system, resuscitation measures can continue for several hours.
+Any acidosis must be eliminated.

-When controlling systemic intoxication in children, drug doses should be adjusted according to their age and body weight.
+When relieving systemic intoxication in children, doses of medications must be selected in accordance with their age and body weight.

 ---|---|